Turnyanskiy/instadeep-internship-2022/classifying-protein-sequences.md

 ## Introduction

 Proteins are important biomolecules comprised of amino acids joined together by peptide bonds.
-They are paramount to nearly all of life's processes and are it is fundamental to be able to correctly and accurately identify proteins in a step to understand function and ecology of them.
+They are paramount to nearly all of life's processes and  it is fundamental to be able to correctly and accurately identify proteins in a step to understand function and ecology of them.
 This has become especially more and more present since the arrival of COVID-19 and will forever remain present as evidenced by the monkeypox outbreak in May 2022.

-Machine Learning (ML) has become very relevant in humanities pursuit to achieve this knowledge.
+Machine Learning (ML) has become very relevant in humanity's pursuit to achieve this knowledge.
 A variety of ML algorithms have been applied to the problem with varying success.
 Most notable being Transformers, and perhaps LSTMs (Long short-term memory).

 This work attempts to compare these two methods.
 Three different points of comparison are used, all implemented in PyTorch: LSTM, BERT Transformer, and a simple feedforward network trained on an embedding produced by ProtBert (another BERT transformer).
 These are all tested on the "Human vs Pathogen" dataset curated by DeepChain.